-In the north of China, there lies a 8,851.8-kilometer-long (5,500-mile-long) ancient wall.
+In the north of China, there lies a 13,170 miles' long (21,196 kilometers) ancient wall.
 Now well-known as the Great Wall of China, it starts at the Jiayuguan Pass of Gansu Province in the west and ends at the Shanhaiguan Pass of Hebei Province in the east.
 As one of the Seven Wonders in the world, the Great Wall of China has become the symbol of the Chinese nation and its culture.

 Lots of beautiful legends and stories about the Great Wall took place following along the construction, and since that time these stories have spread around the country.
 Those that happened during construction are abundant, such as Meng Jiangnu's story and the legend of the Jiayuguan Pass.

 Meng Jiangnu's story is the most famous and widely spread of all the legends.
 The story happened during the Qin Dynasty (221BC-206BC).
 It tells of how Meng Jiangnu's bitter weeping made a section of the wall collapse.
 Meng Jiangnu's husband Fan Qiliang was caught by federal officials and sent to build the wall.
 Meng Jiangnu heard nothing from him after his departure, so she set out to look for him.
 Unfortunately, by the time she got there, she discovered that her husband had already died.
 Hearing the bad news, she cried her heart out.
 Her howl caused the collapse of a part of the wall.
 This story indicates that the wall is the production of tens of thousands of Chinese commoners.

 |Jiayuguan Pass, Gansu|